BLDubroff/FP-TTT-V2/README.md

 - create an A.I. that will play as one player to allow this 3x3 version and future versions to be playable with one person
 - create an interactive color selector that will allow players to choose which color their side uses

+#### Conclusion:
+- Truth be told, at the end of the day this is a relatively simple project at this time (2/4/2023).
+But my goal wasn't complexity.
+My goal was to create something functional that not only worked consistently well but looked clean while it did so.
+I will continue to make adjustments and alterations to this project as my knowledge of the subject and skill set increases and I encourage anyone who comes accross this to do the same.
+Thank you for reading.